Contributing¶

 When working on a simple fix or change that would be covered by non-functional tests, one can run the following part of the test suite quickly:

-Some unit tests use local files (in test/data
+Some unit tests in the lib/ sub-directory use local files (in test/data)

-with their expectation.
-Often, when there is a mismatch that is intentional
+Often, when there is a mismatch that is intentional (e.g. if interface

-(e.g. if interface models changed), it’s handy to write back expected files:
+models changed), it’s handy to write back expected files: for this, pass

 By default, functional tests will not use systemd as a service manager /